ylhyra/ylhyra_content/not_data/content/course/drafts/Chapter_6.md

 ``
 Ég er 14 ára. Ég er ekki í vinnu, en ég er í skóla. Það er gaman í skólanum, vinir mínir eru skemmtilegir. Í gær vorum við lengi í skólanum, allir mánudagarnir mínir eru langir. Ég var frekar þreyttur. Það er samt allt í lagi, kennarinn minn segir að ég sé góður nemandi.

 I am 14 years old.
 I am not at work (working?), but I am in school.
 It is fun in school, my friends are great fun.
-Yesterday we were at school a long time, all my mondays are long.
+Yesterday we were at school a long time, all my Mondays are long.
 I was rather tired.
 It is still okay, my teacher said that I am a good student.
 ``

 As you'll notice, the word að ("to") pops up a lot in Icelandic.
 It is used to make the base version of a verb (infinitive).
 You recognize this from English:
 Ég þarf að fara = I need to go
-Hann ætlar að borða þetta = He is going to eat that But the base version of verbs is use more broadly than in English:
+Hann ætlar að borða þetta = He is going to eat that But the base version of verbs is used more broadly than in English:
 Ég er að borða = I am eating
 Hann er að keyra = He is driving
 Ég fíla ekki að hlaupa = I don't like running